eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/TOSCA_Description.rst

 ------------------------

-The source code of this component is available in the `pycomps-tosca github repository <https://github.com/eflows4hpc/pycomps-tosca` in the eFlows4HPC organization.
+The source code of this component is available in the `pycomps-tosca github repository <https://github.com/eflows4hpc/pycomps-tosca>`_ in the eFlows4HPC organization.

 This component connects to an HPC cluster using SSH and then run and monitor a PyCOMPSs workflow.
 Again, this component was designed to be as generic as possible in order to support different kind of workflows.

-:numref:`tosca-pycomps-type.yaml` is a simplified (for the sake of clarity) version of the TOSCA type definition of the Data Logistics Service that shows the configurable properties that can be set for this component.
+:numref:`tosca-pycomps-type.yaml` is a simplified (for the sake of clarity) version of the TOSCA type definition of the PyCOMPSs workflow that shows the configurable properties that can be set for this component.

 .. code-block:: yaml
     :name: tosca-pycomps-type.yaml